gimbal-ai/gimbal/DEVELOPMENT.md

     gcloud auth configure-docker us-docker.pkg.dev
     ```

 1. Run skaffold to deploy any dependencies to your namespace.
 You should only need to run this once unless you are configuring the dependencies.
+Unfortunately, the `helm depo update` is required due to [#8036](https://github.com/helm/helm/issues/8036), [#9903](https://github.com/helm/helm/issues/9903).

     ```sh
+    helm dep update k8s/charts/controlplane_deps/
     skaffold run -f skaffold/skaffold_controlplane_deps.yaml -n <YOUR_USERNAME> -p dev
     ```